 The Passion Translation should not be considered truth.
 It is not a Bible.
 It is a misguided work of a man who is a part of the New Apostolic Reformation.
 This man has been passing himself off as an Apostle, even though he was not appointed as such by Jesus.
 He appointed himself to be an apostle, as did all other so-called apostles in the NAR.
 This movement is of the devil.
 And the Passion Translation written by one of its members is also of the devil.

 It is a travesty.
 It is a watered down work.
-It is the result of a distorted and twisted attempt to undermine the true Word of God.
+It is the result of a distorted and twisted attempt to undermine the true Word of God and produce a substitute that aligns with the NAR movement.
 It is extremely dangerous.
 The writer took upon himself the liberty to both remove and add to the Word of God.

 Do not add to His [God’s] words lest He reprove you, and you be proved a liar,” Proverbs 30:6.